megadigo/HalfRune/README.md

 - Some are big enough that can be used to travel between places far away;
 - Many mechanisms use this kind of portals - Example: tv with a portal to the tv building to receive broadcasts (one way portal);
 - Even fire(heat) could be redirected to a machine that allow to use it in our houses;
+- Half Rune because half of a special stone keeps connections to the other half.

 The intent of the game is to follow the history of this different reality.